isx434324/kerberosproject/backendClassic/readme.md

 Enter KDC database master key: masterkey
 Re-enter KDC database master key to verify: masterkey

-the stash files are  for the authentication of the kdc when doing kadmin and database utilities
+The stash files are  for the authentication of the kdc when doing kadmin and database utilities

 [root@pkserver docker]# **kdb5_util stash -f stashfile**
 Using existing stashed keys to update stash file.